OnePlus Watch Harry Potter Edition could be in the works - 9to5Google

 The OnePlus Watch faced a disastrous launch that’s still waiting on some extremely important updates to make the product work as promised.
-Instead of that, though, a recent app update hints that the OnePlus Watch may soon get a Harry Potter Edition.
+Instead of that, though, a recent app update hints that the OnePlus Watch may soon get a Harry Potter Edition while, in China, the company is releasing a Cyberpunk 2077 Edition.

+Update 5/21: OnePlus has officially announced a special edition Cyberpunk 2077 version of the OnePlus Watch in China.
+The article that follows has been updated to include it.

 OxygenUpdater took a look within the OnePlus Health app this week, specifically at a newly released version, 2.1.3, which hasn’t even hit the Play Store yet.

-Note: Update: Also coming to just one region is the OnePlus Watch Cyberpunk 2077 Edition (via Android Authority).
-This special version of the watch was rumored a while back, but now, it’s set to go on sale in China.
-This comes several months after the debut of the Cyberpunk-edition OnePlus 8T that released in China last year.
-This may be a result of the Watch’s release being delayed.
-Whatever the case, you’ll be able to buy an unfinished smartwatch to match your unfinished video game later this month.